panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-04-15-PMC/2020-04-15-PMC_Summary.md

 Minutes
 -------

-Before starting the meeting Roberto shared the news that Emilio (participating in WP3 and WP4) has resign from his role at CERIC and therefore CERIC will open a position.
+Before starting the meeting Roberto shared the news that Emilio (participating in WP3 and WP4) has resigned from his role at CERIC and therefore CERIC will open a position.

 **1. Do we move the meeting back to 14:00h?**